 Creating an inviting and functional dining room is all about finding the right balance between style and practicality, with lighting playing a key role in setting the perfect atmosphere.
 We’ve broken down some tips to help you light up your dining room just right.

-Complement the overhead lighting with ambient table lamps or wall lights strategically placed evenly around the room.
+Complement the overhead lighting with table lamps or wall lights strategically placed evenly around the room.
 You can also pair pieces from the same lighting family to create a scheme that feels both seamless and intentional.
 Our Thea collection, for example, includes both a chandelier and wall lights in a matching finish - ideal for creating a cohesive look.
 These extra touches not only add to the room's ambiance but also creates warmth and depth.

 When choosing bulbs for your dining room, aim for ones that emit a warm light at a colour temperature of 2700 kelvins.
 This warm white glow is ideal for creating a welcoming and intimate dining atmosphere.